as/signer/README.md

 Signer is a simple token scheme based on xchacha20poly1305 to generate authenticatable *and encrypted* tokens issued to parties.
-Signer's wire format similar to "branca", except it utilizes url-safe base64 omits the 32-bit binary time field.
+Signer's wire format similar to "branca", except it utilizes url-safe base64 and omits branca's awkward 32-bit binary time field.

 The Token type is a byte slice implementing base64 MarshalText and UnmarshalText.